mizan3008/slack-notifier/README.md

 $hipchatNotifier->notifyInfo('YOUR MESSAGE', 'red');
 ```

-//send exception notification to your hipchat room
+Send exception notification to your hipchat room
 ```
-//you can pass your color as second param (red or green or yellow) default is red try{
+//you can pass your color as second param (red or green or yellow) default is red

+try{
     #Your code...
 }catch(\Exception $ex){